-Stage 2b: Determine the density bounds, [0, c].
+Stage 2b.
+Determine the density bounds, [0, c].
 It should start at zero and extend slightly beyond the tallest point f.
 The height is called the scaling constant, c.

-Stage 2c: Plot the box for the candidates and the densities.
-Stage 2a determines the horizontal coordinates of the box, and stage 2b determines the vertical coordinates.
+Stage 2c.
+Plot the box for the candidates and the densities.
+Stage 2a determines the horizontal coordinates of the box, and Stage 2b determines the vertical coordinates.
 It should completely envelope f.

-Stage 3a: Draw a random uniformly distributed variate, xb, from the candidate bounds [−.5, .5] (i.e., the width of the dashed box).
+Stage 3a.
+Draw a random uniformly distributed variate, xb, from the candidate bounds [−.5, .5] (i.e., the width of the dashed box).
 Repeat this B times to generate x1, x2, . . ., xb, . . ., xB.

-Stage 3b: For every candidate, draw a uniformly distributed variate, yb, from the density bounds [0, c] (i.e., the height of the dashed box).
+Stage 3b.
+For every candidate, draw a uniformly distributed variate, yb, from the density bounds [0, c] (i.e., the height of the dashed box).

-Stage 4: For every candidate, ﬁnd the corresponding height of the target pdf, f(xb).
+Stage 4.
+For every candidate, ﬁnd the corresponding height of the target pdf, f(xb).
 Accept the candidate if f(xb) ≥ yb.
 Accepted candidates are stored in a collection of target points.
-Plot each (xb, yb) point; in Figure ??.3, left panel, an accepted point is a dark gray circle, whereas a rejection is a light gray x.
+Plot each (xb, yb) point; in Figure 24.3, left panel, an accepted point is a dark gray circle, whereas a rejection is a light gray x.

-Stage 5: Calculate the summary statistics of the distribution.
+Stage 5.
+Calculate the summary statistics of the distribution.
 Like the bootstrap, the inferences are estimated by calculating statistics on the distribution of accepted candidates.
 For instance, the estimated mean of the posterior is simply the mean of the accepted candidates.
-Similarly, the 95% Bayesian CI is marked by the .025 and .975 quantiles of the accepted candidates.
+Similarly, the 95% Bayesian CI is marked by the .025 and .975 quantiles of the accepted candidates.</nl>

-After the candidate and density bounds are established in stage 2, a pair of random numbers is drawn for every candidate in stage 3.
+After the candidate and density bounds are established in Stage 2, a pair of random numbers is drawn for every candidate in Stage 3.
 The ﬁrst variate is a parameter value (i.e., the point’s horizontal position).
 The second variate is a density value (i.e., the vertical position).
 It is important that these variates can cover the range of both dimensions.

 The target distribution is taller at θ = −.3 than at θ = .1, indicating that −.3 is more likely.
-Therefore in stage 4, we want more of the accepted candidates to be in the neighborhood of −.3 than in the neighborhood of .1.
+Therefore in Stage 4, we want more of the accepted candidates to be in the neighborhood of −.3 than in the neighborhood of .1.
 The height of f at θ = −.3 is roughly 1.7 and c (the height of the dashed box) is 1.75.
 As a result, a candidate of θ = −.3 has a 97% (= 1.7/1.75) chance of being accepted.
 For comparison, candidates in the neighborhood of θ = .1 will be accepted 41% (= .72/1.75) of the time.
 When enough candidates are evaluated, the collection of accepted candidates will have more than twice as many values near −.3 than near .1.
 This allows the summary statistics calculated in Stage 5 to assess the properties of the posterior distribution.

-The example’s f was deﬁned to be a proper probability distribution15 (i.e., the total area under the curve, its integral, equals 1), which allows us to verify that the proportion of accepted candidates is approximately correct.
-The area of the box is 1.75 (= (.5 − −.5) × (1.75 – 0)) and the area under the target distribution is 1; 57.1% (= 1/1.75) of candidates should be accepted.
+The example’s f was deﬁned to be a proper probability distribution<fnc>15 (i.e., the total area under the curve, its integral, equals 1), which allows us to verify that the proportion of accepted candidates is approximately correct.
+The area of the box is 1.75 (= (.5 – [−.5]) × (1.75 – 0)) and the area under the target distribution is 1; 57.1% (= 1/1.75) of candidates should be accepted.
 In this example 57.8% were accepted, which will vary slightly between simulation runs.

+<fn>15Rejection sampling can estimate improper probability distributions whose total area is not 1.
+The total area underneath does not matter, as long as the heights along f are correctly proportioned.
+This is useful in Bayesian statistics, in which the posterior is known only up to a proportional constant.